material-motion/material-motion/specifications/expressions.md

     expression = Tween()

 Motion expressions begin with a family.
-The user creates an instance of a Family to start a motion expression.
+The user creates an instance of a family to start a motion expression.
 A family does not intrinsically define any plans.

-The purpose of a **Family** is to define a lexical scope for a particular set of term functions.
+The purpose of a **family** is to define a lexical scope for a particular set of term functions.
 This allows an ecosystem of families to exist where some families may have similar or identical term functions.
 A family should document what its term functions do.

 Pseudo-code example implementation of a tween family: